ailec0623/DQN_HollowKnight/readme.md

 - Files in /Tool/ is for other functions we may use
 - Actions defines actions for little knight and restart game script
-- GetHp help us calculate our hp and boss hp (it may have some bugs, you can fix it by yourself)
+- GetHp help us get our hp, boss hp soul and location(it may have some bugs, you can fix it by yourself)
 - SendKey is the API we use to send keyboard event to windows system.
 - UserInput is an useless file, which I used it to train my model manually.
 - WindowsAPI is used to get screenshot of the game, and key_check() is used to check which key is pressed.